eddienakamoto/validator-base/README.md

 | AWS_WALLET_URL        | AWS S3 URL to download your wallet | ❌               |

 ## Building
 The image can be built using the `build.sh` script.
 As stated above, the `DOCKER_USERNAME` and `DOCKER_VALIDATOR_BASE` environment variables must be set to function properly.
-The script accepts a range of arguments.
+The script accepts a range of arguments. _Note: building locally with `--load` does not support multiplatform builds.
+The build script must be executed once per platform._

 | Argument       | Flag     | Description                                                                                         | Required |
 |----------------|----------|-----------------------------------------------------------------------------------------------------|----------|